ragaveepk/CloudSimulation/README.md

 # Homework 1

 ## Introduction
-This homework consists in creating different simulations using Cloud Sim Plus, on datacenters with multiple hosts and analyze the results obtained;
+This homework consists in creating different simulations using Cloud Sim Plus, on datacenters with multiple hosts,vms, cloudlets and analyze the results obtained;
 The simulation code has been written in Scala and can be compiled using SBT.

 ## How to Run
 Please follow the following steps to run the simulations Use IntelliJ IDEA with the Scala plugin installed along with sbt.
-- Open IntelliJ IDEA,  select “Check out from Version Control” and then “Git”.
-- Enter the following URL and click “Clone”:
+-  “Clone https://github.com/ragaveepk/CloudSimulation.git" and Open Intellij IDEA
 - Proceed with default options by clicking 'OK' in the SBT import screen that pops up
 - Confirm overwriting with “Yes” Please go to src/main/scala/Simulations and start running the simulation of your choice.
 - An IntelliJ run configuration  is auto-created when you click the green arrow next to the main method of the simulation file you want to run.

+##Documentation
+After Cloning the project , please find the Scaladoc documentation in docs folder.

 ## Project Structure
 ### Simulations (src/main/scala/Simulations)